sckott/scientist/README.md

 You have an R script, let's call it `code.R`.
 Just as above with the code example, you want to make a change to the script.
 Instead of using code blocks as input, you can use file names.
+(NOTE: file names not supported yet, see [issue #7](https://github.com/ropenscilabs/scientist/issues/7))

 Using `scientist` you can compare these two functions with: